 Our spatial Gini coefficient can be interpreted as the average (weighted) difference between the light intensities of all possible pairs of cells within an administrative region.
-Alternatively, we may think of it geometrically as the area under the Lorenz curve plotting the cumulative distribution of weighted light intensities against the cumulative distribution of cell areas (in km2).
-As can be seen from the long differences in the spatial Gini coefficient presented in a world map of first-order regions in Figure 3, our dependent variable shows considerable variation over the time period under analysis (2000-2013).
+Alternatively, we may think of it geometrically as the area under the Lorenz curve plotting the cumulative distribution of weighted light intensities against the cumulative distribution of cell areas (in km).
+Including a mass of cells with zero light intensity means the Lorenz curve will remain at zero before sloping up to one, but makes sure that the Gini coefficient is a proper measure of economic concentration, which not only decreases when the distribution of light becomes more equal among already illuminated cells but also when new cells become illuminated.
+As can be seen from the long differences in the spatial Gini coefficient presented in a world map of first-order regions in Figure 3, our dependent variable shows considerable variation over the time period under analysis, both within and across countries (2000-2013).

-It is important to emphasize that the Gini coefficient captures the overall dispersion of economic activity, which is a product of the population distribution and the distribution of light per capita.26 Henderson et al. (2018) show that the temporal variation in population density across administrative regions is substantially larger than the variation in income per capita.
+It is important to emphasize that the Gini coefficient captures the overall dispersion of economic activity, which is a product of the population distribution and the distribution of light per capita.
+Henderson et al. (2018) show that the temporal variation in population density across administrative regions is substantially larger than the variation in income per capita.
 In our context, this implies that, given a reasonable degree of mobility, a significant proportion of observed changes in the within-region distribution of light intensities may be attributable to shifts in the population distribution rather than differences in per-capita income.
-This is precisely the type of variation we are interested in and expect to be affected by transport infrastructure investments.27
+This is precisely the type of variation we are interested in and expect to be affected by transport infrastructure investments.